obradovicsl/Natours-/readme.md

 # Natours Application

-Backend, is built using: node.js, express, mongoDB, mongoose On frontend, pug template is used
+Backend, is built using: node.js, express, mongoDB, mongoose <br />
+On frontend, pug template is used